Life in the Lewis-Clark Valley grows complicated after a serial killer strikes their quiet rural communities

 When I tried to have more done on this case, my remaining family received verbal threats.
 Be careful not to stir too hard or step on toes, and Mabel, I did try to get some sort of justice for my daughters, and was told to back off!
 “Unsolved Mysteries” was told to back off also.
 This seems to be a person with some pull some place.

-Series of forum posts believed to be from killer or his son
+Series of forum posts believed to be from killer or a relative

 Below is a series of posts that appeared on Topix in mid-2009.
 At the time, family members involved with the case frequently solicited information from the public on this forum.
 In late August, a flurry of posts, seemingly defending Voss, appeared on the forum under the screen name “Curious”.
 Before long, forum members began to suspect that the poster was really the serial killer himself, or someone related to him, purposefully posting misdirecting information.
 They began peppering him with questions.
 Here are the responses that Curious provided (misspellings corrected to make reading easier).